PLAN YOUR TRIP

 Tropical Diseases and Vaccinations

-While very unlikely at this altitude, elsewhere in the country there have been cases of tropical diseases like malaria, dengue fever, and zika virus, although the risk is very low and no locals or Cloudbridge staff take preventative medications.
+While very unlikely at this altitude, elsewhere in the country there have been cases of tropical diseases like malaria, dengue fever, and zika virus, although the risk is extremely low and no locals or Cloudbridge staff take preventative medications.
 No special vaccinations are required by Costa Rican law to enter the country at this time.
 However, you should consult your doctor regarding your medical needs, and check your country’s foreign affairs office for any necessary vaccinations before traveling.

 Medical Care

-Basic first-aid equipment is kept at the Learning Centre.
+Basic first-aid equipment is kept at the classroom.
 If someone needs professional medical help, there is a hospital and several medical clinics in San Isidro.
 More specialized medical facilities are located in San Jose.
 We recommend that you get travelers medical insurance in your home country as Cloudbridge does not cover medical costs.

 Medications